Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Multiple_Treatments_Uplift.md

   <li>Target content to the right audience</li>
   <li>Select marketing channel/method</li>
 </ul>
-Since those challenges were all related to marketing activity we decided to focus on how treatment effect anlysis could be used to improve the performance of marketing activities.
-More specificly there are 3 questions with regards to marketing activity we focused on.
+Since those challenges were all related to marketing activity we decided to focus on how treatment effect analysis could be used to improve the performance of marketing activities.
+More specifically  there are 3 questions with regards to marketing activity we focused on.

 ### When?
 When it comes to selecting the time of a marketing activity there is not much research out there with regards to treatment effects.
 Most advice for marketing practitioners focuses on social media marketing and on the best publishing times for new posts.
 These guidelines mostly look at single performance measures like engagement to see at which times the performance measures are maximized.
 An example of this can be seen in the blog post
 <a  href="https://sproutsocial.com/insights/best-times-to-post-on-social-media/" target="_blank"> "Best times to post on social media for 2019"</a>.
 Generally these approaches only attempt to maximize the average treatment effect.
 Social media usually works in a broadcasting style in which each post reaches all users.
 It is not possible to adjust the content or publishing time of a post for specific users or groups of users.</br>
 In their paper <a href = "https://www.researchgate.net/publication/4753376_Time-Series_Models_in_Marketing" target="_blank"> Time Series Models in Marketing </a> the authors look at the application of time series models for marketing.
-For example they use persistance modeling in order to estimate  the longterm effect of marketing activities.
+For example they use persistence  modeling in order to estimate  the long term effect of marketing activities.
 The image below shows the long term impact of an activity on the price promotion elasticity.
-For detergent there is an immidiate effect, which levels off and reaches the original level after some time.
-For dairy creamer we also see some recution over time but it remains stable at an elevated level.
+For detergent there is an immediate effect, which levels off and reaches the original level after some time.
+For dairy creamer we also see some reduction over time but it remains stable at an elevated level.

 <figure>
 <img